Current doctoral students

 - Björn Morén, 2016-

-Björn's thesis project considers mathematical models and algorithms for optimization of brachytherapy treatment, which is a radiation therapy in which sources of ionizing radiation are inserted within a tumour.
+Björn's research considers mathematical models and algorithms for optimization of brachytherapy treatment, which is a radiation therapy in which sources of ionizing radiation are inserted within a tumour.
 We consider anatomy-based inverse treatment planning for intensity modulated brachytherapy, and optimize with respect to dwell positions and dwell times.
 The objectives and constraints operate on dosimetric indices that are derived from dose-volume histograms and used in clinical evaluations.
 The research aims at developing semi-automatic decision support that can be used in clinical practice.
 The assistant supervisor is Åsa Carlsson Tedgren.

 - Uledi Ngulo, 2016-